armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-13.md

 ## Improvements

 Updated the Debian base image in the docker file.
-This resolves several CVEs that were present.
+This resolves several CVEs.